 This post examines 7 cases where auditors were unfairly imprisoned after exposing financial wrongdoing, and later exonerated and compensated.
+As corporate accountability faces renewed scrutiny in 2026, these stories remain a stark reminder of what whistleblowers risk when they refuse to look the other way.

 Case 1 – Software Glitch Implicates Auditor